Contractor Website Design in Cullman, AL

 The German Heritage Thing Is Real, But It's Not Your Marketing

 Cullman was founded in 1873 by Colonel Johann Gottfried Cullmann and settled by German immigrants.
-The downtown still has the Cullmann statue, the Christkindlmarkt every December, the Festhalle Market Platz, and the Ave Maria Grotto in nearby Hanceville.
+The downtown still has the Cullmann statue, the Christkindlmarkt every December, and the Festhalle Market Platz, with the Ave Maria Grotto at St. Bernard Abbey just southeast of downtown.
 That German-Catholic identity in an otherwise Baptist-and-Methodist part of Alabama matters in one specific way: Cullman has a stronger downtown civic identity than most county-seat towns its size, so visible community involvement actually moves the needle.
 Sponsoring the Bloomin' Festival, the strawberry festival, or a local ball team shows up on customer radar in a way it wouldn't in a faceless suburb.
 Put what you actually do on your About page.

 What We Actually Build